-Praised by RJ Palacio as “wondrous”—this moving memoir follows a teenage boy with TC syndrome and his exceptional family from diagnosis at birth to now.
+A beautifully illustrated and lyrical picture-book biography of eccentric and beloved writer Praised by R.J.
+Palacio as “wondrous”—this moving memoir follows a teenage boy with TC syndrome and his exceptional family from diagnosis at birth to now.

 Normal.
 Who is to say what this word means?
 For Magda Newman, it was a goal.
-She wanted her son, Nathaniel, to be able to play on the playground, swim at the beach, enjoy the moments his friends took for granted.
-But Nathaniel's severe Treacher Collins syndrome—a craniofacial condition—meant that other concerns came first.
+She wanted her son Nathaniel to be able to play on the playground, swim at the beach, enjoy the moments his friends took for granted.
+But Nathaniel’s severe Treacher Collins syndrome—a craniofacial condition—meant that other concerns came first.
 Could he eat without the aid of a gastrointestinal tube?
 Could he hear?
 Would he ever be able to breathe effortlessly?
-But her son, Nathaniel, looks at “normal” from a completely different perspective.
+But Nathaniel looks at “normal” from a completely different perspective.